MA

 • Core Philosophy: Pragmatic, heavily favouring traditional "Historical Cost."

 • Complexity: Moderate.
-Designed to reduce administrative burden on companies.
+Designed to reduce administrative burden.

 • Earnings Impact: Tends to smooth out earnings through systematic amortisation.